 Do you know what will happen then?

 Your child will feel very confident.
 Your child will believe that you believe in them.
 They will understand that even if they lose a friend or two out there, they will have you.
 They will believe that they can still have these fantastic conversations with their parents.
+(Watch the below video to know what kind of conversations you should have with your child.)

 5. Strengthening of bonds and relationships: